Dan Miller, Curator PR for Ziply Fiber

 - Reliably Fast – Ziply Fiber’s redundant network allows it to better manage capacity, even during peak hours, so there’s always room for customers to get the same reliably-fast internet.
 Its dual infrastructure allows Ziply Fiber to make repairs and service improvements without degrading anyone’s ability to get online or enjoy the fastest speeds possible

 - Confidently Ready – A network is only as good as the design, technology, and investment put into it.
 Ziply Fiber is updating traffic-routing technology to steer clear of congestion across the broader internet and avoid lag, and executing direct peering and regional caching with hundreds of significant content and edge providers like Netflix, Amazon, Facebook, AWS, Google, and Microsoft Azure so that content is accessible more quickly and never compromised

 - Honestly Local – Ziply Fiber believes that the people and businesses in the Northwest deserve the best internet and connected experiences possible.
-While national providers have largely ignored this region and many of the smaller and rural towns here, Ziply Fiber is going all-in on the Northwest.
-Its headquarters and network operations are based here, its major regional offices are here, and teams lead it, technologists and executives who grew up here, live here and love being local
+While national providers have largely ignored this region and many smaller and rural towns here, Ziply Fiber is going all-in on the Northwest.
+Its headquarters and network operations are based here, its major regional offices are here, and teams lead it, technologists and executives who grew up here live here and love being local

 “These are big changes for the Northwest, and we’re thrilled to begin building the best, fastest network possible,” added Zeitz.
 “We’re going to start installing new network equipment immediately, and while the current public health situation is going to present some timeline challenges to some projects, we are already well on our way to a better experience for our customers.”

 That experience includes giving Ziply Fiber customers an exceptionally reliable network; more choice and control, meaning no forced bundling of services; and refreshingly great customer experience with clear, transparent pricing and responsive, friendly service.
 That’s the Ziply commitment.